10 Key Tips for Growing Cannabis Using Hydroponics

-The cliché, “an ounce of prevention equals a pound of cure” may well be overused, but it is still a good measure to use when growing marijuana.
+The cliché “an ounce of prevention equals a pound of cure” may well be overused, but it is still a good measure to use when growing cannabis.
 If enough attention to detail is taken during the setup phase of a hydroponic grow operation, then the chances for a successful crop are greatly increased.

 The precise course of action taken will depend on your unique space and resources, and of course any unique needs of the particular strain of cannabis that you are growing.
 All that aside, there are still some tasks and practices that should be observed in any hydroponic growing area to keep your plants as healthy and productive as possible.

 1. Start With Sterile Tanks and Equipment